8 Best Real Estate Auction Sites

 Bid4Assets.com

-If you’re low on capital but eager to invest in property, Bid4Assets.com might be among the online auction sites for you.
+If you’re low on capital but eager to invest in property, Bid4Assets.com might be among the online sites and best auction sites for homes.
 The site, established in 1999, offers bid-and-assume auctions, a unique auctioning model whereby participants can bid on the down payment of a property and then pay the principal amount in monthly installments agreed upon with the seller.

 Additionally, the site offers sealed bid auctions without minimum bid or reserve price.
 The competitor bids remain unpublished for two days, creating the likelihood of the first bidder winning the auction.